XPukar/XPukar/README.md

 - 👋 Hi, I’m @XPukar
-- 👀 I’m interested in web developing
+- 👀 I’m interested in CyberSecurity
-- 🌱 I’m currently learning javascript & python
+- 🌱 I’m currently learning about pentesting and packet sniffing
-- 💞️ I’m looking to collaborate on developing webpages
+- 💞️ I’m looking to get more experience in Cyber Security
 - 📫 How to reach me @ xresthapukar@gmail.com

 <!---